-New Zealand is well known for their clean air, temperate climate, and dare I say, super natural environment?
+New Zealand is well known for its clean air, temperate climate, and dare I say, super natural environment?
 New Zealand’s wine industry goal is to be 100% sustainable, organic, or biodynamic by 2012.
 I read that over 95% of their vineyards are operating under an independently audited sustainability programme and over 90% of their wine production is also under an independently audited sustainability programme.
 The cooler climate of the area is ideal for aromatic varieties like Riesling, Pinot Gris, and Gewurztraminer, but there are also warmer areas, such as Hawke’s Bay where red grapes like Merlot, Cabernet Sauvignon, or Syrah can ripen.
 New Zealand is also very well known for growing Pinot Noir.
 Marlborough on the North Island and Central Otago on the South Island are the prime regions for Pinot Noir.

-While Pinot Noir and Sauvignon Blanc are the “signature” grapes for New Zealand, the wine makers also want you to learn and try their other wines.
+While Pinot Noir and Sauvignon Blanc are the “signature” grapes for New Zealand, the winemakers also want you to learn and try their other wines.
 In this tasting, the wineries brought together a flight each of:

 - Pinot Gris